 A business must have a POS, terminal, or payment gateway in order to accept credit cards.
 Oftentimes, a processor charges a lease fee or an upfront price in order to provide a piece of hardware.

 Another cost associated with payment processing is a software fee.
 Payment-related software can help streamline your day-to-day processes and reporting.
 Clover POS offers a wide range of add-on software that can help business owners simplify their managerial workload.
 Additional services include employee time-tracking such as Homebase, payroll reporting, and invoice distribution.

 In order to understand your merchant statement, you must first assess the value your payment processing solution offers you.
 If your payments solution offers you additional functionalities that are of value to your business such as instant funding and/or POS software, then you should take note of that when assessing how much you are willing to spend on said processing solution.
 For help selecting a POS system, reference our guide for what to look for in a POS system.

 How we can help

-We, at TAP Payments, offer a price-match guarantee in which we will offer you lower rates than your current processor.
+We, at TAP Payments, offer 2.5% flat rate processing for all card types.
 In addition, we take a transparent, no-frills approach on pricing in which we do not charge merchants unnecessary, miscellaneous fees in order to raise our bottom line.